 The final results of tummy tuck surgery may not be fully visible until several months after surgery, at which point the body will have completely healed.
 Patients can enjoy permanent results after tummy tuck surgery by maintaining a healthy diet and exercise routine and avoiding significant weight gain or pregnancy.

-Call us at (714) 834-0101 or fill out our online contact form today to schedule your consultation for tummy tuck surgery with board-certified plastic surgeon Dr. Michael Jazayeri.
+Have more questions?
+Call us at (714) 834-0101 to schedule your consultation with board certified plastic surgeon, Dr. Michael Jazayeri.